Easy resolution unlikely for contentious Dakota pipeline

 North Dakota's governor, Jack Dalrymple, told Reuters on Friday that he hoped regulators would give the go-ahead for construction to resume shortly.
 If that does not happen, an alternative solution does not appear to be easy to come by.

-Energy Transfer Partners (ETP.N), the company constructing the line, declined to comment.
+Energy Transfer Partners, the company constructing the line, declined to comment.
 It had said it is committed to completing the project.

 The protest is concentrated in Cannon Ball, North Dakota, near Lake Oahe, a large and culturally-important reservoir located on the Missouri River in central southern North Dakota, where the line was supposed to cross.